Quentin Hillsman

-Quentin Jerome Hillsman (born October 16, 1970) was the head women's college basketball coach for the Syracuse Orange.
-He held that position from 2006 to 2021 and is only the fourth coach in the 40-year history of the program.
+Quentin Jerome Hillsman (born October 16, 1970) is an American college basketball coach.
+He is currently an assistant coach at Ole Miss.
+He was previously the head women's basketball coach for the Syracuse Orange.
+He held that position from 2006 to 2021.

 Early life

 Hillsman was born in Suitland, Maryland.
-He is the only child of a computer business consultant, Horace Jerome Hillsman, and music teacher, Joan Rucker Hillsman.
+He is the only child of a computer business consultant, Horace Jerome Hillsman, and a music teacher, Joan Rucker Hillsman.
 After graduating from Forestville High School, Hillsman attended Johnson C. Smith University in Charlotte, North Carolina, before transferring to St. Mary's College of Maryland for his sophomore season.
 With the Seahawks, he ranked third in assists (330) and eighth in steals (130) and also set the school's single-game and season assist record.
-After St. Mary's, Hillsman attended United States Sports Academy from 1994 to 1996 studying sports management.
+After St. Mary's, Hillsman attended the United States Sports Academy from 1994 to 1996 studying sports management.
 A back injury ended his playing career and he turned to coaching.

 Coaching career

 Hillsman returned to St. Mary's to be an assistant coach for the men's basketball team.
 In 1998, he was an associate head coach for the Newport School boys' team before becoming head coach in 1999.
 He was an assistant coach for both Siena (1999–2001) and American University (2001–02), then head coach for Laurinburg Institute (2002–03) and The Patterson School (2003–04).
 He was an assistant coach at Alabama (2004–05) before arriving at Syracuse in 2005.
-There, he was also an assistant coach for a year when he was asked to be head coach by then Director of Athletics Daryl Gross.
+There, he was also an assistant coach for a year when he was asked to be a head coach by then director of athletics Daryl Gross.

 As the Syracuse head coach, Hillsman has led the Orange to eight consecutive postseason appearances, including four straight NCAA berths, 17 postseason victories and eight straight winning seasons, while winning 65 percent of his games.
 Hillsman was voted the Big East Conference Coach of the Year in 2008.
 In the 2015–16 season, his team finished in third place but made it to the ACC women's tournament finals before losing.
-They received an at-large bid of the NCAA women's tournament, where they advanced to the program's first-ever championship game to play Connecticut, losing 82–51.
+They received an at-large bid for the NCAA women's tournament, where they advanced to the program's first-ever championship game to play Connecticut, losing 82–51.

 In August 2021, Hillsman resigned from his position as the Syracuse University women's basketball head coach after allegations of misconduct.

 In September 2021, Hillsman was hired as the head coach by Club Baloncesto Leganés, a professional club in Madrid, Spain, of the Liga Endesa.
 However, due to visa issues and backlash against his hiring, he ultimately did not go to Spain.